 And finally, these Christians believe that they are living in a long tradition of universally true teachings begun by Jesus himself, of which the doctrines listed above are a part, and that this tradition, in one way or another, has preserved these teachings undefiled over the centuries.

-In this book I assert the viewpoint that the belief-statements listed above are not universally true-.
+In this book I take the position that the belief-statements listed above are not universally true nor a part of the belief-set of the original first-century Christian community.
 Rather, these statements, like all thought and writing, are embedded in the historical and cultural circumstances in which they were formulated.
 They must be recognized as responses to the issues of the times in which they were articulated.
 And the terms in which they were written—terms such as “son of God” and “eternal life”—must be read as carrying the meanings they had at the times that these statements were composed.
 That is, we must read these terms with the meanings that the ancients of the early centuries understood them to have, meanings which are often substantially different from the meanings we give to these terms.

 In historical fact, few, if any, of these teachings were considered to be absolutely true by the earliest Christian communities.
 They were considered to be possible and even desirable ways to understand Jesus.
 But they were all basically irrelevant to the earliest members of the communities (except perhaps the fourth and eighth items in the list), for they had nothing to do with the experience of Jesus as these communities experienced him.
-Likewise, the Jesus who is portrayed in the earliest gospels would have had no interest in the truth-value of any of them, for he was interested solely in teaching others the Way to Life which he knew—through open-heartedness, to enter into enraptured union with God and to meet the needs of those around him to the same extent he would meet his own needs.
+Likewise, the Jesus who is portrayed in the earliest gospels would have had no interest in the truth-value of any of them, for he was interested solely in teaching others the Way to Life which he knew—through open-heartedness, to enter into enraptured union with God, and to meet the needs of those around him to the same extent he would meet his own needs.

 And so, these “inerrant” beliefs were not the foundational beliefs of the first century Christian community.
 Rather, all but the sixth article are in fact doctrines constructed by the fourth century Council of Nicaea, a meeting of the leaders of the Christian church, none of whom had ever known Jesus, nor heard either him or his disciples preach.
 Yet, the political pressures of the era required that the Christian Church have a clear, unchangeable code of beliefs.
 And so, the bishops of the fourth century constructed the Nicene Creed, which contains most of the doctrines listed here, and which—with amendments made later—constitute the foundational Christian belief-set on which all mainline churches agree, even to this day.